mcw-rcc/mcw-rcc.github.io/docs/software/schrodinger.md

 # Schrodinger

-!!! warning "RCC will no longer centrally fund and purchase Schrodinger"
+!!! info "Schrodinger is licensed by the Department of Biochemistry and available to all MCW investigators."
-    Schrodinger will continue to be free to all users during the current license term 01/17/2022-01/16/2023.
-To continue using Schrodinger after 01/16/2023, existing users will have to acquire their own license.
-Please email {{ support_email}} with questions/concerns.
+    Users interested in contributing funds or discussing Schrodinger licensing at MCW should contact Dawn Wenzel (dwenzel@mcw.edu) and Brian Smith (brismith@mcw.edu).

-RCC has licensed the Small-Molecule Drug Discovery Suite by [Schrodinger](https://www.schrodinger.com/suites/small-molecule-drug-discovery-suite).
-The software includes a GUI client that you can run on your Windows, Mac, or Linux desktop/laptop.
-This client can be configured to send jobs to the new HPC Cluster.
+The [Schrodinger Small-Molecule Drug Discovery Suite](https://www.schrodinger.com/suites/small-molecule-drug-discovery-suite) includes a GUI client that you can run on your Windows, Mac, or Linux desktop/laptop.
+This client can be configured to send jobs to the HPC Cluster.
 Example use includes molecular modeling, docking, molecular dynamics simulation, etc. See below for installation.

 ## Requirements